Skip to content

 • English and Maths (if required) Level 2

-• Award in Emergency First Aid at Work
+• Level 3 Award in Emergency First Aid at Work

 As a Crop Technician you will be responsible for optimising crop/plant yields through establishment, management, harvest and post-harvest operations, while maintaining and improving the surrounding environment.
 You will also need to keep up to date with technological advances and new innovations.